 Before implementing your knowledge management program, it is helpful to plan out your strategy.
 Start by creating clear objectives for what you want your knowledge management program to accomplish.
-Once you have these objectives in place, you can work backwards to define strategies that will help you meet your goals.
+Once you have these objectives in place, you can work backward to define strategies that will help you meet your goals.

-Additionally, the main goal of effective knowledge management is to help a company meet its strategic goals, so it is essential to consider what information is actually relevant to your goals.
+Additionally, the main goal of effective knowledge management is to help a company meet its strategic goals, so it is essential to consider what information is relevant to your goals.

 While it can be tempting to record as much information as possible, some information is not relevant, and the process of recording it and cataloging it can waste valuable time and create unnecessary clutter that employees must sift through to find the content they need.